davesheldon/nap/README.md

-Nap is a command-line interface (CLI) for running HTTP requests using YAML files
+Nap is a command-line tool that utilizes YAML files to test APIs.

 ## Documentation